Compare Picton Car Rental Deals

 Most people choose to take the ferry because Cook Strait is one of the most spectacular ferry crossings in the world.
 The journey through the beautiful Marlborough Sounds is breath-taking.

-Many car rental firms allow you to take your car from Wellington to Picton on the ferry.
-This is really convenient - on arrival in Picton you simply drive off the ferry and head on your way.
+Some car rental firms will allow you to take your car from Wellington to Picton on the ferry.
+This is really convenient — on arrival in Picton you simply drive off the ferry and head on your way.

 But taking your rental car on the ferry can get quite expensive.
 The cost depends on the size of your vehicle.
-A one-way trip for a car, including the driver, is between $170 - $250.
-Campervans can cost up to $400.
-Then there's the cost of tickets for passengers.
+A one-way trip for a car, including the driver, is between $175-$255.
+Campervans can cost up to $405.

 There's an alternative option which will save you money.
 And that's not to take your rental car on the ferry.
 Instead, drop off your North Island rental car in Wellington and then collect a new rental car when you land in Picton at the ferry terminal.